isabellahu77/Isabella_BSE_Portfolio/index.md

 - implement voltage sensor : displays it on the display module, switches between displaying other measurements and voltage data every 10 sec

 ## Challenges
-- switching between voltage sensor and photoresistor
+- switching between voltage sensor and photoresistor : tried using slide switch first, but didn't want to switch between the sensors mechanically, so used transistors instead to switch it digitally
-- working on servo movement
+- working on servo movement : modified equations for figuring out servo movement again

 # Second Milestone